HollyHR Developer Docs

 { "environment": { "type": "live", "sandbox": false }, "actor": { "type": "api_key" } }

-There is no hidden sandbox behind hhr_live_ keys, and there is no separate test key prefix in the beta contract.
-Treat every successful write as a live organisation change.
+There is no hidden sandbox behind hhr_live_ keys.
+A live organisation key always acts on the live organisation that created it, even when used from the developer-docs playground.
+Treat every successful write with a live key as a live organisation change.

 How to test safely